 - While styling is important, focus on techniques to sustain it and keep it popping for as long as possible.
 A simple silk bonnet goes a long way in preserving curls at night or while travelling.
 If you’re uncomfortable with tying up your curls and prefer letting them down, simply swap your cotton pillowcase for a satin or silk one.
 You could also use a satin bonnet or scarf to ‘contain’ your curls to wake up to bouncy curls sans unwanted frizz.
 Read up and apply these nifty tips to carry your curls through it all!

 It can be hard to break-free from what tradition has dictated all these years as you embark on your CG journey.
 Bid farewell to old wives’ tales about greasing down your hair with oil and running a comb through it every day.

 That’s it, Curlies!
-A simple, straight-forward initiation into the world of luscious, natural curls!
+We’ve spilled all the tea about the celebrated journey into the world of luscious, natural curls!
 Still confused and have questions?
 We’re all ears.

 Reach out to us at email@example.com, +91 9945373597 or @letscurlupdotcom on Instagram to answer your questions or even just be a part of our #letscurlup community!

 Shruti on May 17, 2021

 I want to start my curly hair treatment soon and hoping for the results. 😊